-It also observed "a shortfall in the implementation of the constitutional right to hold demonstrations and meetings [and] excessive administrative restrictions on freedom of assembly", with "disruption of demonstrations and disproportionate use of force by security forces against demonstrators especially in rallies related to the Kurdish issue, students' rights, the environment, activities of the Higher Education Board (YÖK) and trade union rights " - a prescient statement in the light of the Gezi protests.
+It also observed "a shortfall in the implementation of the constitutional right to hold demonstrations and meetings [and] excessive administrative restrictions on freedom of assembly", with "disruption of demonstrations and disproportionate use of force by security forces against demonstrators - especially in rallies related to the Kurdish issue, students' rights, the environment, activities of the Higher Education Board (YÖK) and trade union rights" - a prescient statement in the light of the Gezi protests.
 In response to both the criticism of the European Commission and the very large number of cases concerning the Anti-Terror law's infringement of freedom of expression in particular before the European Court of Human Rights, parliament passed reforms to the law in April 2013.
-The amended law will punish only direct incitement to violence, although critics suggest that the definition of terrorism remains overly broad.210
+The amended law will punish only direct incitement to violence, although critics suggest that the definition of terrorism remains overly broad.

-5. Regional context
+Regional context

-One of the significant points to emerge from the interviews conducted in the preparation of this report was the perceived potential benefit attached to regional factors on the trajectory of the http://ec.europa.eu/enlargement/pdf/key_documents/2012/package/tr_rapport_2012_en.pdf (accessed 13 December 2013)
+One of the significant points to emerge from the interviews conducted in the preparation of this report was the perceived potential benefit attached to regional factors on the trajectory of the peace process and the sense that developments in Turkey are not independent from developments taking place in the rest of the Middle East.

+208 &#x27;Turkey 2012 Progress Report, European Commission, available at: http://ec.europa.eu/enlargement/pdf/key documents/2012/package/tr rapport 2012 en.pdf (accessed 13 December 2013)